-Default setting = Open: Enable.
+Default setting = Open: enable

-With Screen Saver enabled, the KP-32 will shut off the display and enter a low-power state after a few minutes of inactivity.
-The display reactivates instantaneously on incoming call or when the keypanel operator actuates any control.
-As with all fluorescent and back-lit LCD displays, some dimming will occur after many years of operation.
+With Screen Saver enabled, the KP-32 shuts off the display and enter a low power state after a few minutes of inactivity.
+The display reactivates instantaneously on an incoming call or when the keypanel operator actuates any control.
+As with all fluorescent and back-lit LCD displays, some dimming occurs after many years of operation.
 Using the screen saver helps maximize the display life.